Reality (David Bowie album): Critical reception

 Several reviewers praised the album as a whole.
 Uncut's Chris Roberts hailed Reality as "a very, very good sexy-angst album" filled with "lovely, left-handed songs, rich with unexpected angles, daring detours and words which muse over mortality yet emerge seeming upbeat", further summarising the lyrics as "mournful" and the music as "euphoric".
 Andy Gill of The Independent described the album as a "satisfying, chunk solidity of songs" that starts well but ends poorly.
 Caroline Sullivan of The Guardian praised Reality as "touching [and] intelligent" and that it "gels unexpectedly well".
 Reviewing Reality for the BBC, Darryl Easlea enjoyed it as "direct, warm, emotional[ly] honest [...] [as well as] rather lively and convincing".
-Meanwhile, The Observer's Kitty Empire cited "how wonderfully unforced it all sounds" as the album's defining feature.
+The Observer's Kitty Empire cited "how wonderfully unforced it all sounds" as the album's defining feature.
 Although she found it inferior to the artist's Berlin-era works, she said Reality stands as "the first sequence of Bowie songs that bears repeated listening in years", concluding that "it is a pleasure, rather than a grim duty done out of respect for the memory of Ziggy Stardust".
 Citing individual tracks, many praised the covers of "Try Some, Buy Some" and "Pablo Picasso".
-AllMusic writer Thom Jurek even argued the two renditions "[distinguish] this set more than anything else".
-The New York Times writer Mim Udovitch praised Visconti's production as "impeccable" and remarked on the sense of immediacy that "makes you feel that Mr. Bowie and his spectacularly hard-rocking band might be about to materialize in your living room ready for an encore".
+AllMusic's writer Thom Jurek even argued the two renditions "[distinguish] this set more than anything else".
+The New York Times' writer Mim Udovitch praised Visconti's production as "impeccable" and remarked on the sense of immediacy that "makes you feel that Mr. Bowie and his spectacularly hard-rocking band might be about to materialize in your living room ready for an encore".

-Nevertheless, some reviewers expressed more mixed assessments.
+Some reviewers expressed more mixed assessments.
 Entertainment Weekly's Mark Weingarten cited the production as continuing to hinder Bowie's work since Black Tie White Noise, but nevertheless called the writing an improvement over his previous records.
 In The Austin Chronicle, Marc Savlov contended that "While Reality isn't a failure by anyone's standards, there's precious few moments that you can recall, much less hum, an hour after listening to it."